Our lab’s work has impact beyond the walls of academia. For example:

 Our paper on Common Era sea-level change (Kopp et al., 2016) led the New York Times, was discussed by Senator Sheldon Whitehouse on the floor of the United States Senate, and was tweeted by @BarackObama and @JohnLegend.
 It received extensive press coverage.

-The framework for probabilistic projections of sea-level rise we developed in Kopp et al. (2014) (MATLAB projection and localization routines available) has been used by stakeholder groups including the Congressional Budget Office, the Fourth California Climate Assessment, the Third Oregon Climate Assessment, the California Ocean Science Trust, the City of Boston, the New Jersey Climate Adaptation Alliance, the North Olympic Peninsula Resource Conservation & Development, and Island County, Washington.
+The framework for probabilistic projections of sea-level rise we developed in Kopp et al. (2014) (MATLAB projection and localization routines available) has been used by stakeholder groups including the Congressional Budget Office, the Fourth California Climate Assessment, the Third Oregon Climate Assessment, the California Ocean Science Trust, the Washington Coastal Resilience Project, the City of Boston, the New Jersey Climate Adaptation Alliance, the North Olympic Peninsula Resource Conservation & Development, and Island County, Washington.
 This framework also played a significant role in the construction of Federal sea-level rise projections for the Fourth National Climate Assessment.
 Our group and our collaborators are also in discussion with a variety of other stakeholder groups regarding this framework.

 Our projections have also been incorporated into Climate Central’s Surging Seas website.